tmkn/npmsmell/src/content/dependencies/isarray.md

 ## About

-This dependency checks if you're dealing with an array.
+This dependency checks if a value is an array.

-To check if you're dealing with an array, you can use the `Array.isArray` method:
+To check if a value is an array, you can use the `Array.isArray` method:

 `Array.isArray` is part of the ECMAScript standard and is widely supported in modern browsers and Node.js.